 terrorism compromised by the US war in Iraq.

-Now peoples and governments themselves understand more clearly the contours
+Now peoples and governments themselves understand the contours more clearly

-terrorist threat without downplaying or exaggerating it.
+terrorist threat, without minimizing or exaggerating it.

-The terrorists were unable to gain access to weapons of mass destruction,
+Terrorists were unable to gain access to weapons of mass destruction,

 USA with many Islamic countries.
-In the mid 1990s. imagination
+In the mid-1990s. imagination

-States on the one hand, and France and Germany,
+The States, on the one hand, and France and Germany,

 reproaches than Paris and Berlin.
 Then diplomacy second

-Bush administration regrouped resources and, by weakening
+Bush administration regrouped resources and, weakening

 Greater Middle East, which, according to American ideas,

-The European direction of American policy at the level
+European direction of American policy at the level

 Caspian and European-Caucasian.
 Asianization of NATO